AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/connect-record-types.md

     ![](assets/new-connection-tab-with-workfront-aem-options.png)

-1. In the **Record Type** field, select one of the following: <!--is the field name spelled right? lowercase "t"?-->
+1. In the **Record Type** field, search for a record type, or select one of the following: <!--is the field name spelled right? lowercase "t"?-->

     * Another operational record type or a taxonomy from the workspace you selected